List of Soul Reapers in Bleach: Makizō Aramaki

 Makizō Aramaki (荒巻 真木造, Aramaki Makizō) is the Tenth Seat Officer of Squad Eleven.
 Nicknamed Maki-Maki by Yachiru, he is often very timid and cowardly, in contrast to other members of the squad.
 Aramaki makes his first appearance when he, by chance, encounters Orihime and Uryū as they travel across Seireitei disguised as Soul Reapers.
 Despite being drunk, he sees through their claiming to be part of the squad.
 However, during an attack by Squad Twelve's Captain Kurotsuchi, Orihime protects Aramaki alongside herself and Uryū with her Shun Shun Rikka abilities.
 Aramaki becomes confused by Orihime's apparent distress over with the deaths of the attacking Soul Reapers and her saving him.

 As Uryū begins fighting Kurotsuchi, he orders Aramaki to take Orihime to safety, threatening to shoot him if he does not comply.
 As Aramaki retreats with Orihime, she demands that he let her go in order to assist Uryū, but he refuses.
 When Orihime bites him, he knocks her unconscious, and shortly thereafter, encounters Yachiru.
 Yachiru has him take Orihime back to Squad Eleven's barracks so that she can lead Zaraki to Ichigo.
 Aramaki accompanies them as they look for Ichigo, questioning why they would go so far for a friend.
 The group eventually catch up to Ichigo after his victory over Byakuya.
 When Ichigo asks who he is, Aramaki responds that he is no one important and that Ichigo should just pretend that he is not there.

 Aramaki later appears in the Bount arc.
 His nickname ("Maki-Maki") is confused with that of Maki Ichinose's ("Maki-chan").

-He is voiced by Yūichi Nagashima in the Japanese version of the anime and JB Blanc in the English dub.
+He is voiced by Yūichi Nagashima in the original Japanese version of the anime and JB Blanc in the English dub.